iraqooh/studentms_API/README.md

 ## Installation

-1. Clone the repository: `git clone (link unavailable)
+1. Clone the repository: `git clone ([https://github.com/iraqooh/studentms_API.git](url {:target="_blank"}))
 2. Install dependencies: npm install
-3. Create a MySQL database and update the database credentials in config/db.js
+3. Update the database credentials in config/db.js and create a MySQL database with the specified name.
-4. Start the server: node server.js
+4. Start the server: ```npm start```
-5. Access the API endpoints using a tool like Postman, Insomnia, VS Code's Thunder Client or cURL
+5. Access the API endpoints using a tool like Postman, Insomnia, VS Code's Thunder Client or cURL.

 ## API Endpoints

-The base endpoint route is /api/studentms2 on localhost port 8081.
+The base endpoint route is /madiland_api on localhost port 28.
+Edit server.js to change the port to your desired value.

+### Students

-- POST /addstudent: Create a new student record along with a corresponding finance record
+- Create a new student record: POST /addstudent
-- GET /getstudents: Retrieve a list of all students
+- Retrieve a list of all students: GET /getstudents
-- GET /findstudent: Retrieve a single student record by their first name
+- Retrieve a single student record by first name: GET /findstudent
-- PUT /updatestudent/:id: Update a single student record by ID
+- Update a single student record by ID: PUT /updatestudent/:id
-- DELETE /deletestudent/:id: Delete a single student record by ID
+- Delete a single student record by ID: DELETE /deletestudent/:id

+### Finances

-- GET /getfinances/:student_id: Retrieve a list of finance records for a student
+- Retrieve a list of finance records for a student: GET /getfinances/:student_id
+- Make a payment: POST /makepayment
+- Get total payments: GET /totalpayments
+- Get fees balances: GET /feesbalances

+### Course Instructors

+- Create a new instructor: POST /addinstructor
+- Retrieve a list of all instructors: GET /getinstructors

+### Course Catalog

+- Create a new course: POST /addcourse
+- Retrieve a list of all courses: GET /getcourses
+- Retrieve course details: GET /getcoursedetails
+- Search for courses based on query parameters such as course_id, course_name, instructor id and department: GET /searchcourses

+### Library Book Rentals

+- Add a new book: POST /addbook
+- Rent a book: POST /rentabook
+- Retrieve a list of all books: GET /getbooks
+- Find a book based on query parameters such as title, author, book_id and category: GET /findbook
+- Retrieve a list of rented books: GET /getrentedbooks
+- Retrieve books rented by a student: GET /getbooksrentedbystudent
+- Return a book: PUT /returnbook

+### School Prefecture

+- Add a new prefect: POST /addprefect
+- Retrieve a list of all prefects: GET /getprefects
+- Find a prefect using query parameters such as prefect_id, position, student_id and description: GET /findprefect
+- Update a prefect: PUT /updateprefect
+- Delete a prefect: DELETE /deleteprefect

 ## Database Schema

-The database schema is defined in models/student.model.js and models/finance.model.js.
+The database schema is defined in models/.
 The schema includes the following tables:

-- students: id, first_name, last_name, gender, age, parent_phone_number, physical_address, category, class, status
+- students: student_id, first_name, last_name, gender, age, parent_phone_number, physical_address, category, class, status
-- finances: id, student_id, school_fees_amount
+- finances: finance_id, student_id, school_fees
+- payments: payment_id, student_id, amount_paid
+- instructors: instructor_id, instructor_name, title, department
+- courses: course_id, instructor_id, department, course_name, description, credits
+- books: book_id, title, author, category
+- rentals: rent_id, book_id, student_id, return_date
+- prefects: prefect_id, position, description, student_id, term_start, term_end

 ## Validation

 Validation is handled using Joi.
-The validation rules are defined in controllers/student.controller.js and controllers/finance.controller.js.
+The validation rules are defined in each object creation protocol in controllers/student.controller.js.

 ## Contributing